lakshmankumar12/nixPowerToolNotes/docker.md

 # Make port 80 available to the world outside this container
 EXPOSE 80

+# expose the volumes inside container
+VOLUME /path/inside/container1 /path/inside/container2

+# copy a file from host into the container
+COPY rel-or-abs/path/in/host /abs/path/inside/container

 # Define environment variable
 ENV NAME World